rweitzman/react-next-ts-jest/README.md

 **You Can Use As Little Or As Much As You Need**

 This is just a boiler plate set up project that contains a starter API call/render to help get you started on building out a project.
 It contains the following:
-- React.js - framework for state management
+- React.js - framework for building user interfaces
-- Next.js - for routing and API
+- Next.js - static and server side rendering w/ routing
 - Jest - for testing
-- Typescript - for strong typing Javascript
+- Typescript - for strongly typed JavaScript
-- ESLint - for formating (you can use Prettier instead if you like)
+- ESLint - to quickly find problems
+- Prettier - for quick and easy code formatting

 It has a API route's data already rendering, so you can feel free to mess around with that to start with.